 The plot never does anything by itself.
 It’s the character that drives every movie.
-In this article, I’m going to teach you how to develop your characters while keeping your character reliable and exciting.
+In this article, I’m going to teach you how to make a good character while keeping it reliable and exciting.

-Developing characters is all about making your characters complex, ambiguous with good and bad qualities.
-Your character can be stupid if you want it to be, but it has to have an inner logic that it is loyal to it.
+character development means basically to make your characters more complex, ambiguous with good and bad qualities.
+Your character can be stupid if you want it to be, but it has to have an inner logic that it is loyal to.
 Your character’s actions in the movie should go by your character’s personality and not out of nowhere.

 In the movie Inside out, the writers had to deal with the happiness of the Joy character.
 The problem was she was happy all the time, and no one can relate to that.
 The writers did an excellent job with the character by creating two elements: first, Riely started to get sad.
 Joy tries to fight the sad feelings, and this is when Joy appears to us as vulnerable.
 The second thing that the writers did is that they made it clear that Joy is happy all the time because she cares about Riely and wants her to be happy and not for selfish reasons.